the4chancup/4cc-aet-compiler/readme.txt

 It also moves the content from the other Kits, Boots, Gloves, Collars, Logo, Portraits and Common folders to the proper folders in the Singlecpk, Facescpk or Uniformcpk folder inside the patches_contents folder.
+If Fox Mode is disabled, the contents of the Common folder will be moved to model/character/uniform/common/---/ (where --- is the team name), otherwise they will be moved to Assets/model/character/common/XXX/ (where XXX is the team ID).

 Also, if Bins Update is enabled, the team color and kit color entries from the txt files are added to the UniColor and TeamColor bin files in other_stuff, plus